tomhiskey/tom-personal-site-jekyll/portfolio/insights-business-partners-kct.md

 Kings Court Trust provides legal services for families after the death.
 Most of its clients come from referrals from business partners such as will-writers.
 It has a web app called Insight to help partners make referrals and track cases.
 But in 2014, Insight was the cause of a lot of negative feedback.
 When I joined the company in early 2015, I was asked to help.

-Below - in early 2015, Insight was receive lots of negative feedback.
+Below - Insight in early 2015

 ![Screenshots of the old system](/images/kct-partner-insight-old-1.png "Screenshots of the old system")